ECCC-MSC/open-data/docs-dev/events/2019-07_open-data-forum_en.md

 The second part of this forum was dedicated to external users such as private companies and government agencies who came to present their use of the MSC Datamart.

-Finally, a round table closed the event allowing the community of users present to interact with the experts.
+Finally, a round table closed the event allowing the community of users to interact with the experts.

 The videos of the forum as well as the presentations offered are available below.